conda/conda/docs/source/build.rst

       # different scripts for different platforms.
       script: python setup.py install

+      # Files that should have the placeholder prefix
+      # (/opt/anaconda1anaconda2anaconda3) replaced with the install prefix at
+      # installation.
+Note that conda build does this automatically for the
+      # build prefix.
+See the Relocatable section below.
+      has_prefix_files:
+        - bin/file1
+        - lib/file2

     # the build and runtime requirements.
 Dependencies of these requirements
     # are included automatically.
     requirements: